Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 To select a payment gateway in Shopify, you just go to Settings > Payments in your Shopify dashboard; there you’ll be able to choose, activate and manage a payment gateway.
 In total, 100+ payment gateways are available (with the availability of each depending on your location).

 Connecting a payment gateway to WooCommerce involves installing a WordPress plugin.
-At time of writing, there are 78 payment processors for WooCommerce listed on the WooCommerce website, including industry-standard options like Stripe, PayPal, Square and Authorize.Net.
+When researching this piece, I found 78 payment processors for WooCommerce listed on the WooCommerce website, including industry-standard options like Stripe, PayPal, Square and Authorize.Net.

 Unlike Shopify, no transaction fees are charged by WooCommerce for using a third-party gateway, but each payment processor will apply its own credit card processing fees.